BLESSOTERIC/rtsl/README.md

 1. Add `luxon.js` to the `/rtsl/` directory.
     * Get the latest `luxon.js` download at https://moment.github.io/luxon/docs/manual/install.html

 1. Modify the `/event-1/` directory name to be specific to your event.
-I recommend using a date and event name like this `2021-03-13-raid-train-name`.

 1. Create a shortened link using your favorite shortener like Bit.ly and point it to your new raid train directory https://yourdomain.com/rtls/your-event-directory/, making sure to change the URL and directory to match what you set up previously for this event.